 Further, with the increase in the senior population the District is likely to display a demand for both accessible owner-occupied as well as rental units.
-In addition, there will be added demand for rental units from young individuals and families that locate in the District during the 2016-2031 study period.
+In addition, there will be added demand for rental units from young individuals and families that locate to the District during the study 2016-2031 period of the assessment.